Alausí Canton: Subdivision

 Saint Peter of Alausí is the capital of the Canton Alausí, and located in the western mountain range.

-It was founded on June 29, 1534, by Sebastián de Benalcázar and it is considered that it was the first population in the Royal Audience of Quito.
+It was founded on June 29, 1534, by Sebastián de Benalcázar and is considered to have been the first settlement in the Royal Audience of Quito.

 Pirámide de la población del Cantón Alausí.

-During the survival period of Quito State (1811-1812), Alausí was one of the eight cities that sent their representative to the Supreme Congress that settled on October 11 of 1811 in the Royal Palace of Quito; obtaining the deputation the doctor José Antonio Pontón.
+During the existence of Quito State (1811-1812), Alausí was one of the eight cities that sent a representative to the Supreme Congress that was convened on October 11 1811 in the Royal Palace of Quito; obtaining the deputation the doctor José Antonio Pontón.

-Similarly, during this period the city and its surroundings were elevated to the category of Province.
-While the urban center was elevated to the category of town on November 16 of the same year.
+During this period the city and its surroundings were elevated to the category of a Province.
+While the urban center was elevated to the category of a town on November 16 of the same year.

-The arrival of the railway on September 8, 1902, constituted a promising reality for the urban, architectural and social development of Alausí.
+The arrival of the railway on September 8, 1902 constituted a promising development for the urban, architectural and social development of Alausí.
 It is located 97 km south of Riobamba, in a small valley, at the foot of the Gampala hill in the depression that follows the course of the Chanchán river.